donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ##### Total Payback Force and Moment

-The payback force from wind is eqaul to
+The payback force from wind is equal to
 ```math
 \displaylines{
     \begin{align}